The X Factor (British TV series) series 8: Bootcamp

 Bootcamp started on 18 August 2011.
 The first episode of bootcamp was broadcast on 24 September 2011.
 It showed 191 acts attending a pre-bootcamp party at The Selsdon Park Hotel in Croydon, while the judges reviewed their auditions to see if there were some acts they wanted to cut before bootcamp started.
 They cut 39 acts, leaving 152.
 The acts were split into 30 groups in which to perform at Wembley Arena, and each group was given one of six songs by the judges: "You've Got the Love", "Breakeven", "Price Tag", "Born This Way", "Forget You" or "Firework".
-The judges then went on to cut over 80 acts, but called back some soloists, who were asked if they were interested in forming groups.
+The judges then went on to cut over 80 acts, but called back some soloists, who were asked if they were interested in being in a group.
 All agreed and were workshopped to see which singers would work well together.
-They formed six groups: Nu Vibe, Faux Pas, The Lovettes, The Risk, Misfits and Orion.
-The 61 remaining acts were then given the task of learning one song, 'making it their own' and performing it in front of a live audience, the second time bootcamp was open to an audience (the first was in 2009).
-The judges then chose the final 32 acts, based on these performances.
-However, they chose only 31 acts, including three of the new groups, and the final group, four-piece girl group Rhythmix, was made from two members each from Faux Pas and Orion.
+They formed six new groups: Nu Vibe, Faux Pas, The Lovettes, The Risk, Misfits and Orion.
+The second episode was broadcast on 25 September 2011.
+In that episode, the 61 remaining acts including the new groups were then given the task of learning one song, 'making it their own' and performing it in front of a live audience, the second time bootcamp was open to an audience (the first was in 2009).
+The judges then chose the final 32 acts for judges' houses, based on these performances.
+However, they chose only 31 acts, including three of the new groups, and the final group, four-piece girl group Rhythmix (later known in the series as Little Mix), was made from two members each from Faux Pas and Orion.